Does this sound familiar?

 - “We are frequently interrupted and distracted by unnecessary drop-ins and emails that soak up 15 percent of our time.”

-- “We are often working more than 50 hours power week, and…the Legal Department’s satisfaction rate for work/life balance averaged 50 percent, well below the company average.”
+- “We are often working more than 50 hours power week, and…the in-house Legal Department’s satisfaction rate for work/life balance averaged 50 percent, well below the company average.”

 These sentiments are shared in an Association of Corporate Counsel case study (ACC) on Revera, Inc., a Canadian healthcare organization that serves the senior population through services and long-term care facilities.
 While these pain points may be universal, they seem particularly more acute in the healthcare industry, where “business as usual” is often rushed – and where decisions can truly be life-or-death.